 VHS Tapes are NOT recyclable in the Sioux Falls single stream.

-Today, VHS tapes sit around in basements and closets, gathering dust, while the old videos stored on them slowly degrade.
+Today, VHS and Cassette tapes sit around in basements and closets, gathering dust, while the old videos and audio stored on them slowly degrade.
 VHS and cassette tapes are a classic example of a dead technology.
 Replaced by DVDs, CDs, and digital media, there are too many of them to be valuable and they’re still not old enough to be interesting.
-Even thrift stores usually turn them down as donations.
+Thrift stores often even turn them down as donations.

 Why can’t they go in the recycling bin?